 6. Check references

 When contacting referees and past employers, be honest in your approach.
 Explain that you are considering the candidate as an integral part of your administration or office team and that you would appreciate any insights about the person as an employee.
 Sometimes people will open up if you make them aware of the consequences of their feedback.
-Here’s some reference checking tips.

-What strategies did you use to build a quality administration team?
 This article originally appeared as Recruiting tips that can help you hire a great admin on the Robert Half OfficeTeam blog.